quangler/notes/Year 2/Sem 2/SECR2100 - Enterprise Network Security/10 - Authentication Part 3.md

 - EAPOL is an encapsulation method of passing EAP messages over 802.1 frames.
 EAP supports: one-time passwords, Kerberos, public keys, and security devices (like smart cards).
 - Once a client successfully authenticates themself to the 802.1X device, switch port opens for normal traffic.
 802.1x is commonly used on wireless access points as a port-based authentication service prior to admission the wireless network
+- wireless access points use 802.11i or EAP ??

 ### RADIUS
 Remote Authentication Dial-In User Service (RADIUS) is a AAA protocol